MichaelCurrin/emoji-resources/git-log-emoji.md

 ## Command

 Here is one long multi-line command you can run.
-You can also wrap this to be on one line.
+It is not complete for all cases but you get the idea.

 ```sh
 git lol | sed 's/docs:/📝 docs:/g